SalmanSaleh1/Tasks/README.md

-# Task1: UI Automation Script for Login
+# Task 1: UI Automation Script for Login
 This Robot Framework script automates the login process for https://the-internet.herokuapp.com/login using SeleniumLibrary.

 Brief Overview: